skhurram/cljs-debug/README.md

 In order to debug the generated ClojureScript you will need a nightly build of Chromium.
 You can get that [here](http://commondatastorage.googleapis.com/chromium-browser-continuous/index.html)

-Start the browser at the command line, for example:
+Start the browser at the command line:

 ```console
 /full/path/to/Chromium --remote-debugging-port=9222